-Everybody and everything are somewhere.
+Everybody and everything is somewhere.
 The ‘where’ is a location on the ground.
 A map shows where things on the ground are.
-Every day we use and collect information about where things are; this information is called geospatial data.
+Everyday we use and collect information about where things are; this information is called geospatial data.

 Information about where things are is called location-based information or geospatial data.

 - spatial – means space (the space around us)

 - data – means a group of facts for example numbers, words, measurements or records of what we see

 How do I know where I am?

 Since the time of cavemen people have needed to know where they are and where to go to find food and shelter.
 People have been drawing pictures to show where things are for a very long time.
 Now technology is making it much easier to show where things are.
 How do you use technology to help you know where you are?